LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 best help the student.
 Where would they begin?

 For the student, a blank response provides no benefit!
 The practice was either ignored or incomplete.
-Students gain only as much as they put in.
+Doing the work *will* pay off.
 SO:

 #.
-Even if you have no clue how to solve the problem, MAKE AN ATTEMPT ANYWAY,
+Even if you have no clue how to solve the problem, MAKE AN ATTEMPT, then ask
-   then ask questions.
+   questions.
 #.
 If you know how to solve the problem, COMPLETE THE TASK ANYWAY.
 Practice
    makes better.
 Also, you could use your code to help a classmate.
 #.
 If you tried to solve the problem, but your code did not work, DO NOT